 Copyright © DNLP

-Without the luxury of any time to plan, prepare and compose a shot, I frantically fell out of my car in a lay-by in South Queensferry and threw my tripod and camera together in an attempt to capture something meaningful, before all was lost below the horizon.
+Without the luxury of any time to plan, prepare and compose a shot, they frantically fell out of their car in a lay-by in South Queensferry and threw their tripod and camera together in an attempt to capture something meaningful, before all was lost below the horizon.
 The result was a series of very rich images that bring, perhaps an otherwise uncharismatic landmark, to life.

-This image particularly caught my attention as it adopts a more unconventional geometric composition and provides an interesting alternative to more traditional panoramic views of the bridge spanning the Forth.Back to Gallery
+This image adopts a more unconventional geometric composition and provides an interesting alternative to more traditional panoramic views of the bridges spanning the Forth.Back to Gallery